Videographer & Photographer - Working in Harmony?

 Ego

-I’m not picking on videographers or photographers when it comes to this first reason as both can be equally guilty of this.
-A funny thing happens when everyone you show your work to tells you how amazing they think your work is, and how they think that you have a real eye for photo or video.
+I’m not picking on videographers or photographers regarding this first reason, as both can be equally guilty of this.
+A funny thing happens when everyone you show your work to tells you how amazing they think you are at your job and how they think that you have a real eye for photo or video.
 A part of you may start to think of yourself as humanity’s gift to the photo or video world.
 The top Chihuahua.
-As a result, it’s not uncommon to feel tremendous pressure to constantly improve and make sure that when people see your work, they wonder “Wow, how did Harry get that shot?” or “Sally is really talented in getting photos you wouldn’t even think possible”.
+As a result, it’s not uncommon to feel tremendous pressure to constantly improve and make sure that when people see your work, they wonder, “Wow, how did Harry get that shot?” or “Sally is really talented at getting photos you wouldn’t even think possible.”

-Now it’s very healthy to constantly want to keep improving.
-As soon as you start to think of your work as flawless is when you are in real trouble.
+Now, it’s very healthy to want to keep improving constantly.
+As soon as you think of your work as flawless, you are in real trouble.
 However, if you start to see yourself and your portfolio as the priority on the wedding day, that’s when real problems start to arise.
 If you no longer care about working with the other videographer/photographer, this is where tension can arise.
-If you continue with this mindset you will take it upon yourself to get your required shots with no concern for anyone else.
+If you continue with this mindset, you will take it upon yourself to get the required shots with no concern for anyone else.

 Faulty Communication